Aug 24, 2021 Jambo

 Communication management

-With an SRM, you can quickly create communication records for each interaction you’ve had with your stakeholders and log them as phone calls, emails, meetings etc., so you know exactly how you and your team have been engaging.
+With Jambo SRM software, you can quickly create communication records for each interaction you've had with your stakeholders and log them as phone calls, emails, meetings, and so on, so you know exactly how you and your team have been engaging.

-In some SRM options, like Jambo, you can add notes/comments to track any additional information you’d like to follow (like whether stakeholders have been given a specific email or number to use to contact your organization).
-This makes it easier to see how stakeholders are being engaged and whether they’ve been given the information they might need for a positive experience with your organization.
+In Jambo, you can add notes/comments to track any additional information you'd like to follow (like whether stakeholders have been given a specific email or number to use to contact your organization).
+This makes it easier to see how stakeholders are being engaged and whether they've been given the information they might need for a positive experience with your organization.

-With Jambo, we also encourage our users to log their stakeholder's preferences in the dedicated notes/comments section (like how they'd like to be communicated with).
-As not everyone enjoys communicating the same way, having this information logged in your SRM will help ensure your organization engages in the best way possible while keeping everyone on the same page.
+With Jambo, we also encourage our users to log their stakeholders' preferences in the dedicated notes/comments section (like how they'd like to be communicated with).
+As not everyone enjoys communicating in the same way, having this information logged in your SRM will help ensure your organization engages in the best way possible, keeping everyone on the same page.

 Tip #3: Take all issues and commitments seriously

-As your project continues, you’ll likely encounter stakeholder issues and commitments.
-While these can easily fall to the side as other essential tasks and obligations arise, you must take every issue and commitment seriously (even those that can’t be completed for years).
-You and your team can easily browse a stakeholder’s profile to quickly identify any issues or commitments associated with a stakeholder.
-This stakeholder-centric approach makes it easy for your team to collaborate, whether they’re a seasoned professional or new to the team.
+As your project continues, you'll likely encounter stakeholder issues and commitments.
+While these can easily fall to the side as other essential tasks and obligations arise, you must take every issue and commitment seriously (even those that can't be completed for years).
+You and your team can easily browse a stakeholder's profile to identify any issues or commitments associated with that stakeholder quickly.
+This stakeholder-centric approach enables your team to collaborate effectively, whether they're seasoned professionals or new to the team.

 How does this improve a stakeholder's experience with your organization?